Calvin-Aziszam-S/Calvin-Aziszam-S/README.md

 ### Hi there 👋 I'm Calvin Aziszam Sihmanto

-An Instrument Engineer who interested in Software Engineering.
+Soon to be Front End Developer.

-- 🌱 I’m currently learning Front End Engineering using Java Script (React).
+- 🌱 I’m currently learning Front End Engineering using JavaScript (React).
 - 👯 Familiar with Python and SQL (for Data Science).
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/calvin-aziszam-sihmanto/)
 ---